tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-hi-i-m-a-developer.md

 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">What I haven’t shared is the nightmare scenario I ended up in with a totally messed up pair of gac’s (<em>32 bit and 64 bit</em>) and problems compiling any of our projects because they all used one combination or another of the Oracle client (<em>mostly 64 bit now</em>).
-So if anyone has had this problem here is the proper way to deal with it…</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">What I haven't shared is the nightmare scenario I ended up in with a totally messed up pair of gac's (<em>32 bit and 64 bit</em>) and problems compiling any of our projects because they all used one combination or another of the Oracle client (<em>mostly 64 bit now</em>).
+So if anyone has had this problem here is the proper way to deal with it...</span></span>
 </p>

 <p style="line-height: 14.25pt; tab-stops: 522.0pt;">